3F/web.vsSBE/_doc/Features/vssbe.md

 The specific configuration in the priority if the **.vssbe** used along with **[SolutionFile].vssbe**.

+## .vssbe.user

+The `.vssbe.user` appeared in [v0.12.4](/Changelist/#vsix) as user configuration (for specific user).

+We strongly recommend to ignore this from your SCM, because this contains settings e.g.: value of zooming & Word wrapping of main editor, DebugMode & CacheData of binaries for [C# Mode](../../Modes/CSharp/), etc.

 # Unified Project name for different .sln

 You can see a some problems with [MSBuild](../../Scripts/MSBuild/) / [SBE-Scripts](../../Scripts/SBE-Scripts/), incorrect behaviour with 'Execution Order' feature etc. If used a few .sln versions for your project.

-For example, [currently](https://bitbucket.org/3F/vssolutionbuildevent/src) this project used next solutions:
+For example, [currently](https://github.com/3F/vsSolutionBuildEvent) this project used next solutions:

 * vsSolutionBuildEvent.sln
 * vsSolutionBuildEvent_2012.sln